Updated February 5, 2026

 Competition for every mobile app user’s attention is fierce.
-An efficient and reliable onboarding process can help your user retention rate by giving users a positive impression of your app right away.
+An efficient and reliable onboarding process can boost user retention by giving users a positive impression of your app from the start.
 How do you achieve efficient and reliable onboarding, though?

-Clutch set out to answer that question by surveying 501 individuals who installed and used an app that asked them to complete a profile, account, and/or tutorial (that is, an onboarding process) within the past 3 months.
+Clutch set out to answer that question by surveying 501 individuals who installed and used an app that prompted them to complete a profile, an account, and/or a tutorial (i.e., an onboarding process) within the past 3 months.

-Based on our findings, here are five ways to improve your mobile app’s user onboarding process, whether you’re a developer, a UX/UI designer, or a company working with a firm to create an app.
-These practices will encourage users to open your mobile app day after day.
+Based on the findings, here are five tactics to improve your mobile app onboarding flow to encourage users to open your app day after day.

 Each time you use a device or application for the first time, you get onboarded: You fill out forms and complete tutorials.
 But onboarding isn’t only about form blanks.

-“[Onboarding] is usually perceived as registration,” said Denys Skrypnyk, co-founder of UX design agency The Gradient.
-“Our vision is much wider and encompasses achieving main user goals.
+“[Onboarding] is usually perceived as registration,” said Denys Skrypnyk, Co-Founder of The Gradient, a UX design agency.
+“Our vision is much wider and encompasses achieving the main user goals.
 More than registering, it’s about how the user decides to use the product, which is reflected in the landing page, the marketing messages, and so on.”

 In other words, onboarding refers to the entire orientation process and takes into account what the app user wants to achieve, not just the product designers.

 Potential app users are spoiled for choice, so companies must convince people of their app’s usefulness from the first possible moment.
-That’s where the value proposition comes in.
+That’s why highlighting the app’s value proposition as quickly as possible is essential to user adoption.

 Almost three-quarters of respondents (72%) said completing all onboarding steps in less than a minute is important in their decision to keep using that app.